 5. Adjust light use

 Remember to switch off light bulbs when they are not in use.
 For better results saving electricity at home, use light bulbs with higher wattages and reduce the number of bulbs in each room.
 For example, you can switch out 2-3 60 watts bulbs by installing one 100 watts bulb in a room.

-Another great substitute is the compact fluorescent lamp (CFL) or led bulbs.
+Another great substitute is the compact fluorescent lamp (CFL) or led bulbs (both links to amazon).
 CFLs use between 50-80% less energy than regular incandescent lights.
 They are more expensive than regular bulbs, but last a lot longer than the regular ones so, over time, the cost balances out.
 CFLs are especially practical for exterior lighting which often get lit through the night.

 6. Unplug your freezer monthly

 Your freezer needs to be defrosted occasionally, usually once a month.
 When there is excessive ice buildup in the freezer, its system works harder to preserve all that ice and maintain the freezer’s very low temperature, using up more energy.